 When shopping for Egyptian cotton sheets, look for a thread count between 400 and 700.
 According to experts, this thread count range tends to indicate a set of high-quality sheets.
-But remember, thread count is just one indication of quality.
-So it’s completely possible to find great sheets with a lower thread count (in the 200 to 300 range).
+However, denser and higher-quality sheets are warmer, according to Young.
+So, if you run hot at night, a really high thread count may not be for you.

 Are bamboo or Egyptian cotton sheets better?

 Bamboo sheets and Egyptian cotton sheets are incredibly similar.
 Both are known for their soft feel, their light weight, their breathability, and their durability.
 The biggest difference?
 Egyptian cotton sheets tend to be more expensive than bamboo sheets.
 So Egyptian cotton sheets are great if you don’t mind a splurge, whereas bamboo sheets may be better if you’re shopping on a budget.

 Young also mentions that bamboo shrinks more easily than Egyptian cotton sheets, so that's something to consider when choosing between the two.
 "It may not seem like a big deal when it comes to sheets, but it is," Young says.
 "It makes your sheets harder to put on your bed and makes them more prone to tearing"